JothamWong/JothamWong/README.md

 ### Hi there 👋

+I am Jotham, a CS undergraduate at NUS.

+I'm passionate about a career at the intersection of academia and industry.
+I hope to pursue a PhD at the University of Washington, Seattle.

 <!--
 **JothamWong/JothamWong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.